HaeffnerLab/IonSim.jl-Examples/README.md

 *Note: after building, also please double check that the `custom domain` is set to `examples.ionsim.org` in the repo settings (and `enforce HTTPS` is selected)*

+*Note: when adding a notebook, in order for interactivity to work, you'll need to make sure that any dependencies are reflected in the current state of the `Project.toml` file.*

 The webpage is published to [https://examples.ionsim.org/intro.html](https://examples.ionsim.org).